2006 UK Championship

-The 2006 UK Championship (known as the 2006 Maplin UK Championship for sponsorship reasons) was the 2006 edition of the UK Championship, a professional snooker tournament that is one of the sport's three Triple Crown events.
+The 2006 UK Championship (officially the 2006 Maplin UK Championship) was the 2006 edition of the UK Championship, a professional snooker tournament that is one of the sport's three Triple Crown events.
 It was held from 4 to 17 December 2006 at the Barbican Centre in York, North Yorkshire.
 The competition was the third of seven World Professional Billiards and Snooker Association (WPBSA) ranking events in the 2006/2007 season and the 30th edition of the tournament.
 It was broadcast in the United Kingdom and Europe on the BBC and Eurosport.